nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Filter Data By Gene Ontology

-Step 8: Filter species datasets by gene ontology term and save to a file.
+Step 8: Filter species datasets by gene ontology term and save to a csv file.

 ```Python
 # This function is called twice (1 per different species)